 See Appendix B for the monitoring schedule for this Data Quality Objective.

-12.17 CHEMICAL/ANIMAL HOLES STRONTIUM-90
+12.15 CHEMICAL/ANIMAL HOLES STRONTIUM-90

-The proposed changes for the Chemical/Animal Holes Strontium-90 (Sr-90) Treatment System groundwater monitoring program for calendar year 2024 are as follows:
+There are no proposed changes for the Chemical/Animal Holes Strontium-90 (Sr-90) Treatment System groundwater monitoring program for calendar year 2025.